This article was inspired by a recent comment I received on the article Sun Safety: 5 Essential Facts About Tanning:

 This brand makes my favorite self-tanner, hands down.
 I really love TanTowel Plus!

-While they are a little bit harder to find than your drugstore variety, it’s well worth it if you can get your hands on some of these.
+While they are a little bit harder to find and pricier than your drugstore variety, it’s well worth it if you can get your hands on some of these.

 My favorite type of Tan Towel is the “Plus” kind, also known as the “Deeper Darker” variety.
 While I’m pretty pale normally, (I wear the 3rd lightest shade in most foundations in summer), these worked great on my skin and didn’t make me orange or give me a fake-looking tan.
 I wasn’t too dark, but I was noticeably bronzed.